Hierro Steps Down as Spain Coach - THISDAYLIVE

-Spanish football federation on Sunday announced the resignation of Fernando Hierro, who stood in as coach when Julen Lopetegui was sacked on the eve of the World Cup.
+Spanish football federation yesterday announced the resignation of Fernando Hierro, who stood in as coach when Julen Lopetegui was sacked on the eve of the World Cup.

 The former Real Madrid and Spain defender, who had little previous coaching experience lost on penalties to host nation Russia in the last 16 stage of the 2018 World Cup in Russia.